Growing Zones: 6-10 outdoors(hardy down to 0℉) 6-10 outdoors

 Beauty in bloom takes center stage on this opulent, small-to-medium ornamental.
 For starters, it attracts hummingbirds like no other tree we've ever seen, making it ideal for placing anywhere in your garden.

-Easy-to-grow and elegant, the Mimosa Tree is in a league of its own, even tolerating drought conditions.
-Also known as the "Silk Tree" because of its stunning, shimmering flowers, this cultivar wows.
+Also known as the "Silk Tree" because of its stunning, shimmering flowers, this tree wows.
 Order your own today!

 Customer Reviews & Photos

 We love it!
 Great little tree!
 Growing well!
 I climbed them when I was a girl in Oklahoma!
 Thanks for such a great product!!